 While the Bureau of Labor Statistics does not specifically track employment data for video game

 developers, several industry organizations offer a glimpse into the salary potential for these careers.
-According to the International Game Developers Association, game designers have an average salary of $57,500 while game programmers earn an average income of $62,500.
-Audio, production and visual arts professionals earn similar average salaries with top individuals earning well in excess of six figures per year.
+According to a 2016 report from the International Game Developers Association, the salary of game workers can range from $50,000 to $75,000.
+Audio, production and visual arts professionals earn similar average salaries with certain individuals earning well in excess of six figures per year.

 At Becker College, the starting wage for its graduates was $34,000 in 2010.
 However, Cotnoir stresses that salaries in the profession can go quite high, and incomes of $80,000-$90,000 are not unusual.
 Of the college's graduates, 90 percent have found jobs within six months of graduation.
 Approximately 70 percent go on to work in the entertainment side of the industry while others become involved in serious gaming for military, medical or educational employers.